Liga de Expansión MX

-Liga de Expansión MX, officially named as Liga BBVA Expansión MX for sponsorship reasons, is a professional association football league in Mexico and the second level of the Mexican football league system.
-It has 15 participating clubs, the season is divided into two short tournaments (Apertura and Clausura), the champions of each tournament are decided by a final phase (Liguilla).
+Liga de Expansión MX, officially as Liga BBVA Expansión MX for sponsorship reasons, is a professional association football league in Mexico and the second level of the Mexican football league system.
+The league is contested by 16 participating clubs, the season is divided into two tournaments: Apertura (from July to December) and Clausura (from January to May).
+The champions of each tournament are decided by a final knockout phase, commonly known as Liguilla.
+Promotion to Liga MX is suspended.

-The Campeón de Campeones de Liga de Expansión MX is the division's super cup between the Apertura and Clausura champions.
+The league has held 12 editions.
+The inaugural edition was the Guard1anes 2020 tournament, with Tampico Madero crowned as the first champions.

-Founded in 2020 as part of the FMF's Stabilization Project, which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second level league in Mexico.
-The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with strong administration, finances, and infrastructure.
+Founded as part of the FMF's Stabilization Project, with the primary objective of rescuing the financially troubled clubs from the Ascenso MX and prevent the disappearance of a second level.

-Atlante is the most successful club with 3 titles, followed by Tapatío with 2 titles.
-In all, seven clubs have won the Liga de Expansión MX at least once.
+Seven clubs have won the title at least once.
+Atlante is the most successful club with three titles, Jaiba Brava, Tapatío and Tepatitlán with two titles each.